khughitt/linear-models-study-group/01-linear-algebra-review-i/README.md

 -->
 ![linear in the parameters](img/linear_in_the_parameters_example.png)

+> A model is linear when each term is either a constant or the product of a
+> parameter and a predictor variable.
+A linear equation is constructed by
+> adding the results for each term.
+(Minitab blog [4])

+- This allows for the introduction of curviture into the regression fit.
+- Thus, a _linear_ model can be used to fit a _nonlinear_ relationship.

 A example of this is [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression):

 > ...The mean of the response variable is a linear combination of the parameters